mathesong/petprep/docs/workflows.rst

 * ``twa`` computes a time-weighted average of the motion-corrected series, preserving dynamic information when later frames carry more counts.
 * ``sum`` produces a summed image of the motion-corrected series.
+* ``first5min`` weights only the first five minutes of the acquisition, which can be helpful for tracers whose early dynamics resemble perfusion.

 Head-motion estimation
 ~~~~~~~~~~~~~~~~~~~~~~